phax/phive/README.md

 # News and noteworthy

+* v5.4.0 - work in progress
+    * Separated all the rules into a separate project - https://github.com/phax/ph-bdve-rules - this repository only contains the engine
 * v5.3.1 - 2020-05-28
     * Added possibility to stop further validation on failed Schematrons as well
 * v5.3.0 - 2020-05-26